CalvinGreen94/lstm/lstm.md

  ### <p>  *LSTM MODs interactions* </p>

 ###### 1. app.py => python Fauna api
-     (python app.py will fetch data from Unity C# scripts JSON payload and post data to Fauna.)
+     (python app.py will fetch data from Unity C# scripts JSON payload and post data to Fauna real-time.)
+     (While the unity character is training to move around the environment, the character name, movements, positions, and velocity will be stored live in the fauna Movement collection.)
+     TODO: Create an analysis script to monitor real-time character training data.

 ###### 2. automateTask.py => ChatGPT conversation modelling